bratushka/redux-from-to/README.md

 3. `[ through ]` (Object): contains adapters, which should return transformed data before saving it to the store.
 Can contain following properties:
- - `dataAdapter` (Function): will receive resolved data as the only argument,
+ - `responseAdapter` (Function): will receive resolved data as the only argument,
  - `errorAdapter` (Function): will receive rejected data as the only argument.
 This library was written for sing with [axios](https://github.com/mzabriskie/axios), so it has default adapters, which are available in `./src/carrier.js`.